 I knew my first week on the trail was going to be hell, but Day 3 was something else.

 Quite honestly, Day 3 of the Heysen Trail was the hardest 24 hours of in my life.
 When I finally arrived at Wilpena Pound Resort in the late afternoon, I was on the verge of throwing in the towel and maliciously burning it to ash.
 Physically and mentally I was done.

 Heysen Trail Diary – Day 3

 I was sceptical going into the trail, ‘would I really need hiking poles?’
 I’d used them over a few days trekking through Peru earlier in the year and they were nothing but a burden.
 This time around, however, they made all the difference, particularly on the steep downward slopes heading through the undulating ABC Range.

 ABC Range is so named because of the number of peaks was first supposed to be “the same as the letters in the alphabet”.
 There are, in fact, many more.

 Heysen Trail Map Sheet 8

 After a bright, but breezy start to the day, I saddled up for lunch; placing my rucksack carefully on the ground, I anxiously reached in for my bladder.
 Not again!
 Despite my meticulous attempts to keep my only source of hydration in one piece, they were for naught.
 Only a small puddle remained and my bag was again soaked through.
-I barely had half a litre of water to get me through the next 12km of unyieldingly hot track.
+I barely had half a litre of water to get me through the next 12 kilometres of unyieldingly hot track.
 My heart sunk.
 This was going to be tough.

 Over the next few hours, I had a glimpse into what a dehydrated explorer might experience stumbling through the outback.
 I was overheated, my head was spinning and every part of my ailing body ached.
 The purposeful strides I had taken during the morning’s hike had turned into cumbersome shuffles, tortuously edging one foot in front of the other.
 By the time I reached the Wilpena Pound Resort Campground, I felt like I was baking from the inside out.

 All the details.